survivejs/webpack-book/manuscript/optimizing/03_setting_environment_variables.md

 Webpack is able to pick the right code based on our `DefinePlugin` declaration and this code.
 It is good to note that we will have to use CommonJS module definition style here: ES6 `import`s don't allow dynamic behavior like this by design.

-T> A related technique, **aliasing**, is discussed in the *Consuming Packages* chapter.
+T> A related technique, **aliasing**, is discussed at the *Consuming Packages* chapter.
 You could alias to development or production specific file depending on the environment.
 The gotcha is that it will tie your setup to webpack in a tighter way than the solution above.

 ## Webpack Optimization Plugins